Engineering & Technology(Weld)

 The BTEC 14A prerequisite can be satisfied by passing 4 units of CCSF Biotechnology Program laboratory courses.
 Contact the instructor to challenge the BTEC 14A prerequisite.

-Students will explore various careers in bioscience through online research and informational interviews.
-They will present a summary of a chosen bioscience career to industry scientists.
-They will communicate and network with industry professionals, and attend professional workshops and seminars to gain internships and jobs through the Bridge Internship Program.
+Students will explore various careers in bioscience through online research, informational interviews and interactions with industry professionals.
+Students will present a summary of a chosen bioscience topic at a scientific meeting.
+Students will communicate and network with industry professionals, and attend professional workshops and seminars to gain career skills needed for finding internships and jobs in the biotechnology fields.

 ADVISE: (MATH 40 or ET 108A) and BIO 11 and (CHEM 32 or CHEM 40)